Cowarky/Taxi_Company_project/README.md

 An attempt to build a complex taxi/delivery/shipping system using java only as a beginning.

 <h3>Purpose</h3>
-Main purpose of my dedication to this project is to expand my the knowledge with building complex systems.
+Main purpose of my dedication to this project is to expand my knowledge with building complex systems.

 <h2>Contribution</h2>
 Everybody is welcome to contribute, learn with me on this project.